Ibrahim Ali Patel

 Ibrahim Ali Patel was an Indian politician belonging to the Indian National Congress.
-He was MLA representing Vagra constituency in Bombay Currently In Gujarat, having won in 1952 Bombay Legislative Assembly General Election.
+He was the MLA representing Vagra constituency in Bombay.
+Currently in Gujarat, having won in 1952 Bombay Legislative Assembly general election.

 Family

-He is part of the Patel Family of Ikhar, the political and royal Family of Bharuch.
+He is part of the Patel family of Ikhar, the political and royal family of Bharuch.
 His father Ali Raje Patel and grandfather Kika Patel was Police Patel and Sarpanch of Ikhar.